pluralsight/mob-timer/README.md

 Run `npm test` to start the unit tests, or `npm run integration_test` to run integration tests.

 # Build
-Run `npm run build-win` or `npm run build-mac` to create the app for Windows or Mac OS X respectively.
+Run these commands to create the app for your respective system:
+- Windows: `npm run build-win`
+- Mac OS X: `npm run build-mac`
+- Linux: `npm run build-linux` (You may need to install `libcanberra-gtk-module`)

 Platform specific packages will be placed in the `dist` directory.
-If you need a platform other than Mac or Windows, you will need to modify the build script in the `package.json` file.
+If you need a platform other than these, you will need to modify the build script in the `package.json` file.

 # Motivation
 Pluralsight has a development team that does mob programming full-time,